SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-08-scotus-atrocities-2022.md

    I dunno here: I'm in favor of tribal independence, but don't understand the issue.
 So, __MEH__.
 Split decision, because of Gorsuch.
 4. __School prayer:__ _Kennedy v Bremerton Sch Distr_.
 A more than usually
-   knuckleheaded high school football coach wanted to pray in the middle of the footbal field after games.
+   knuckleheaded high school football coach wanted to pray in the middle of the football field after games.
 He wished to do so in public.
 He also wished to invite players "who wanted to join" to do so.
 This was in spite of their being his subordinates utterly dependent on him, which impairs their ability to consent.
 The court inexplicably